This Mediterranean lentil salad is healthy and very easy to make. Loaded with delicious vegetables, this vegetarian salad is perfect for lunch.

 To make this easy salad, you need the following ingredients:

 - Lentils: You need to cook the lentils before making the salad.
 Luckily, lentils don't take much to cook.

 - Red onion: I prefer red onion to white or yellow onion to use in salads since they have milder flavor.

 - Olives: You can use both green or black olives.
 I love using kalamata or Turkish black olives.
 I suggest you ditch the canned olives and get the jarred ones or, even better, shop for olives at the Mediterranean bar of your local supermarket.

 - Cucumbers: As always, I go for Persian or mini cucumbers since they are more flavorful and don't have big seeds.

 - Tomatoes: Roma tomatoes work well for this recipe.
 Use firm tomatoes so you can chop them easily.

 - Parsley: Both flat leaf or curly parsley would work in this recipe.

-- Dill: Fresh dill would be perfect for this Greek lentil salad.
+- Dill: Fresh dill would be perfect for this recipe.
 However, you can also use one tablespoon dried dill if needed.